Not knowing which Social Security program you’re on

 For SSI, you can report changes:

 When you report, you’ll need to have documentation, like a letter explaining any changes and copies of your paystubs.
-If you have questions about the best way to report your earnings, talk to your local Social Security office or with a Benefits Planner.
+If you have questions about the best way to report your earnings, talk to your local Social Security office or with a benefits planner.

 Note: If you also get Social Security Disability Insurance (SSDI) benefits, you must report your income separately for SSI and SSDI.
 Ask your Social Security claims representative how you should report income for SSDI.